 Hand signal: Tap the table next to the cards with the flat of the hand.

 Stand: Stand still without drawing a card.

-When left standing, no more cards are drawn in the hope that the current total will beat the dealer.
+If left standing, no more cards are drawn in the hope that the current total will beat the dealer.
 In a single-deck or double-deck game from the hand, the cards are pushed face down under the bet.

-You can double the original bet and then only get one more card regardless of the card value.
+You can double the original bet and then only get one more card regardless of the Card value.